loco-rs/loco/docs-site/content/blog/axum-session.md

 To build a Rust app with [Axum session](https://crates.io/crates/axum_session), the first step is to choose your server.
 In this case, we'll use [loco](https://loco.rs) :)

-Start by creating a new project and selecting the `Saas app` template:
+Start by creating a new project and selecting the `React Frontend` template:

 ```sh
 $ cargo install loco-cli